sarahgrjohnson/HBMLwebsite/_pages/openings.md

 **We are always looking for new group members with passion, talent, and grit!**

 ### Current open positions
 You find the current job openings here:
-- We have one research assistant and one lab coordinator position open to start in summer and spring of 2025 respectively.
-Official link to apply will be posted here shortly.
-Please [email](mailto:sbickel@northwell.edu) if you are interested with a CV and two references.

 - There is one postdoc [opening 1]({{ site.baseurl }}/downloads/Postdoc_Feinstein.pdf) to work with Dr. Jose Herrero.
 Please [email](mailto:jherrero@northwell.edu) if you are interested with a CV and two references.

 ### Applications for PhD and Postdoc positions